godotengine/godot-docs/community/contributing/code_style_guidelines.rst

 ^^^^^^^^^^^^^^^^^^

-Many IDEs or code editors have beautifier plugins that can be configured to run black automatically, for example each time you save a file.
-For details you can check `Black editor integration <https://github.com/psf/black#editor-integration>`__.
+Many IDEs or code editors have beautifier plugins that can be configured to run black automatically, for example, each time you save a file.
+For details, you can check `Black editor integration <https://github.com/psf/black#editor-integration>`__.